Kataragama: Population

 Since its abandonment, during the 1800s the population of the village did not exceed over a few dozen.
 Since the 1950s the town has experienced and increase in population.
-Most of the residents are Sinhalese apart from residents of nearby Tanjanagaram who are Sri Lankan Tamils.
+Big majority of the residents are Sinhalese.
 During July and August the population swells to a few hundred thousand due to the annual festival held in the honor of the deity.

-Kataragama has a total population of over 20,000 (2010).
+Kataragama has a total population of over 18,220 (2012).